 - Doctor did not review the claims file and thus his report is less probative.

 Remember, never give up if the VA has denied your claim.
 Many veterans win benefits after several rounds of appeals.
 A qualified veterans’ disability benefits lawyer can help you appeal the decision and make the case for why you deserve disability benefits.
-View our video for more information on how to choose a qualified VA disability appeals lawyer.

 For Veterans Whose Disability Is Not on the Agent Orange List:

 For many disabled veterans exposed to Agent Orange, winning service connection for a disease not on the VA’s list can seem impossible.
 Many veterans call our veterans benefits law firm with various forms of cancer and other rare diseases that are not on the VA’s list of presumptive illnesses who have been unfairly denied by the VA again and again.